951-579-4096

 Step 3: Reapply The Solution

-Apply the removal solution to the molds from walls once again but do it lightly this time.
+Apply the removal solution to the molds from the walls once again but do it lightly this time.
 Apply only enough amount of solution to dampen the area, but do not drench it to avoid adding moisture which can cause an additional mold problem.

 Step 4: Dry Out The Area